n340r/backend-notes/go.md

     (Fact) goroutines start with 2kb, grow 250mb(32bit), 1GB(64bit)
 - Mutex vs Atomic.
 Which one is better ?
 Can we compare them ?
 - Why does error interface in go often contains a pointer to an underlying error value ?
 Why not just return the struct instead of pointer to it ?
 - What is IPC ?
 Can threads and processes share memory and access each other’s variables ?
-Where do threads run ?
-Can I open file in one thread and pass the handler to another ?
+Where do threads run ?Can I open file in one thread and pass the handler to another ?
 Does it apply to system threads or go routines ?
 - Synchronisation objects in go.
 Channels, Mutex, WaitGroup, Atomic.
 How would you download files in parallel and count how many finished, what wi.l be used for it - is Mutex needed in this case ?
 - (Under the hood question) What is the difference between cooperative and preemptive scheduling ?
 How does modern go operate ?
 - Error handling in Go.